A good air purifier can really improve your quality of life and wellbeing.

 A high-quality air purifier for baby room is also a good thing to have for anyone who is expecting a baby or already one or more children at home.

-Air purifiers with high-quality HEPA filters can protect against Coronavirus.
+As we approach another year of the pandemic, you might be wondering: Do air purifiers kill COVID-19?
+Air purifiers with high-quality HEPA filters can protect against the coronavirus.
 These air filters are rated to capture 99.97% of particles at 0.3 microns.

 According to the Centers for Disease Control (CDC), research shows that the particle size of SARS-CoV-2, the virus that causes COVID-19, is around 0.1 micron.
 But the virus generally doesn’t travel through the air by itself and is often trapped in respiratory droplets that are released when talking, singing, breathing, and coughing.